AlexTheMagnus/Project_Hex/Readme.md

 Could a program that change ubuntu app icons be a good idea?
 I think it's.

+> **Note:** *This program can only change icons from apt/apt-get installed programs.
+This program can change icons from programs installed with .deg packages too.*

 ## Getting Started

 Follow the easy next steps to have your custom ubuntu icons.